-There are plenty of day trips to major cultural and historical sites from cities such as Belfast, London, Dublin, Cork, and Galway, cheap flights between the countries, and endless hostels to stay at, making it very backpacker friendly.
+There are plenty of day trips to major cultural and historical sites from cities such as Belfast, London, Dublin, Cork, and Galway, cheap flights between the countries or ferry rides from Liverpool to Dublin, and endless hostels to stay at, making it very backpacker friendly.

 4. The Nordic Route – the best route for nature lovers